rh-openshift-ansible-better-together/dev-track/README.md

 args: ["mysql --host {{ mysql_deployment }} -uroot -p$ROOT_PASSWORD $DATABASE_NAME < /var/backup/backup.sql"]
 ```

 This will be the command that is run when a `mysqlrestore` custom resource is created.
-It will be run in an OpenShift job.
-Notice the difference between the Ansible variable `mysql_deployment` and the container environment variable `ROOT_PASSWORD`.
-The OpenShift job only has visibility to it's own environment variables, while the Ansible operator has visiblity to its own variables _and_ to the container environment variables.
+It will apply the backup script that gets created by the `mysqlbackup` role.

 Once you're finished, feel free to copy the answer over to ensure your operator is correct:
 ```bash